'Ant-Man and the Wasp: Quantumania' Post-Credits Scenes, Explained

-Ant-Man and the Wasp: Quantumania landed in theaters Friday, kicking off Phase 5 of the Marvel Cinematic Universe by sending size-changing superhero Scott Lang (Paul Rudd) and his family on an intense journey into the Quantum Realm.
-It's the third solo Ant-Man outing, the 31st MCU movie overall and has post-credits that may blow your mind.
+Ant-Man and the Wasp: Quantumania, in theaters now, kicked off Phase 5 of the Marvel Cinematic Universe by sending size-changing superhero Scott Lang (Paul Rudd) and his family on an intense, colorful journey into the Quantum Realm.
+This is the third solo Ant-Man outing, the 31st MCU movie overall and has post-credits scenes that'll blow your mind.

 "Ant-Man and the Wasp: Quantumania is a lot of fun, carried along by a charming gang of goofball heroes dropped into a weird and wonderful world to face a villain who's big enough to change the entire franchise," CNET's Rich Knightwell wrote in his review.
 "The plot might not be anything innovative, but the trippy visuals and interesting themes prove that bigger isn't always better."